 How can you make sense of these conflicting claims?
 Given all the evidence, it is probably safe to plan on drinking four to five cups of green tea daily.
 If you're a real devotee, by all means, drink more; but whether or not you'll derive added health benefits remains to be determined by further research.

 How to Brew a Cup of Green Tea

 Producing the perfect cup of green tea is a tricky process.
 If not handled properly, those same polyphenols that provide health benefits can ruin the flavor, making the tea taste "grassy."
 It's particularly important not to over-brew green tea.
 While it's best to follow the manufacturer's instructions for each variety of green tea, here are some general instructions:

-- Use one tea bag, or 2 - 4 grams of tea*, per cup.
+- Use one tea bag, or 2 to 4 grams of tea*, per cup.

 - Fill a kettle with cold water and bring to a boil.

 - After unplugging the kettle, allow it to stand for up to 3 minutes.

 - Pour the heated water over the tea bag or tea and allow it to steep for up to 3 minutes.
 If using a tea bag, remove the bag.